Welcome to our Reception class page!

 Phonics (Little Wandle Revised Letters and Sounds):

-Spell words by identifying the sounds and then writing the sounds with letters/s.
+Writing: Spell words by identifying the sounds and then writing the sounds with letters/s.

-Begin to form lower-case letters correctly.
+Form lower-case letters correctly.

 Mathematics: (Mastering Number and White Rose Maths)